Deutschland 83: Broadcast

 The series premiered in the United States on 17 June 2015, on SundanceTV, making it the first German-language series to air on a US network.

 The success of Deutschland 83 in the US and UK paved the way for another series also featuring a young Stasi agent dispatched to West Germany under an assumed identity, The Same Sky.

-In Germany, Deutschland 83 began to air after the U.S. run on RTL 26 November 2015.
+In Germany, Deutschland 83 began to air after the US run on RTL 26 November 2015.
 There, the series lost viewers over the course of its run; the series finale had 1.72 million viewers, or approximately half of the series premiere's viewers.
 As a result, German newspaper Bild called the show "the flop of the year".

 It premiered in Ireland on 29 November 2015, on RTÉ2.
 All episodes were added to Australian streaming service Stan in December 2015.
 On 14 January 2016, the series was made available for streaming in The Netherlands via Videoland.

 It premiered on Channel 4 in the United Kingdom on 3 January 2016, with the final two episodes shown back-to-back on 14 February.
 It has since become the most popular foreign-language drama in the history of British television with an audience of 2.5 million viewers as of January 2016.

 The series was aired for Iran, Afghanistan and Tajikistan by BBC Persian in October 2017.